ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 Invoke-PSRule -InputPath ".\src\" -Option ".\.ps-rule\ps-rule.yaml"
 ```

+You should see rules following the naming convention `APIM.Policy.*` being executed.

-### Unit tests for APIM.Policy.InboundBasePolicy
+### Unit Tests for APIM.Policy.InboundBasePolicy

-In the previous blog post, we created a rule named `APIM.Policy.InboundBasePolicy` that implements the following logic:
+In the previous blog post, we created a rule named `APIM.Policy.InboundBasePolicy`, which implements the following logic:

 _The inbound section should always start with a `base` policy to ensure that critical logic, such as security checks, is applied first.
 This rule should apply to all scopes except for the global scope and policy fragments._

-It's implemented in the [/.ps-rule/APIM.Policy.Rule.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/.ps-rule/APIM.Policy.Rule.ps1) file and has the following logic:
+This rule is implemented in the [/.ps-rule/APIM.Policy.Rule.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/.ps-rule/APIM.Policy.Rule.ps1) file and includes the following logic:

 ```powershell
 # Synopsis: The first policy inside the inbound section should be the base policy to make sure important logic like security checks are applied first.